 The thought of the end of the holidays and having to get the boys back to work again was always tough.
-I see that Kate and William have got round this by not having holidays at all!
+They were not keen to lose the freedom the holidays gave them, and I was not keen to return to the planning and marking on top of everything else I had to do!
+I see that Kate and William got round this during lockdown by not having holidays at all!

 The only way that I could cope was to have the lessons completely planned the night before.
 I tried to use the holiday to make an overall plan of the topics to cover in the term, but no plan ever went smoothly and inevitably we went off track.
 Sometimes that was good as it meant that we had got really interested in a topic and had explored it further, but sometimes it was because I was just failing to get the lesson across and we were all frustrated.
 Looking back I can see that we often learnt more from the lessons that went wrong than from the ones that I thought went well.
 Failure is the best teacher.
 I am reminded of this all the time with my knitting designs.
 It’s often three stitches forward and two back as I try out different variations.

 The summer term was always tough because there was so much happening outside the window to distract.
 But this can also be a starting point for investigation or description, often prompted by the arrival of a jet overhead or a migrant bird.
 We made newspapers made up of articles and pictures and adverts, even poems.
 I can imagine that if we were in school now we would be making a Covid-19 edition; how crazy has the world become, and what a tragic but horribly fascinating situation we are in.
 Writing about anything is a good way to tackle worries.
 A paper format can be used to describe the situation, but also to consider possible solutions.
 Maybe your children will use their imagination to think of the way the world will be changed both in bad and good ways after it is over.
 Last year when the boys were home we read an edition of a newspaper that I had kept from school and it was a lovely insight into the best of those days.
 Hilarious too!